mdelventhal/econphd-codecamp/README.md

 #### Check installation

-   1. Open <A_NOTEBOOK>.
+   1. Open `lesson/helloworld/matlab/Helloworld_matlab.ipynb`.

-   2. Run cells ....
+   2. Ensure that the notebook is running with a Matlab kernel.

-      If <this executes correctly with no errors>, this indicates that the Matlab installation and the link with Jupyter were both successful.
+   3. Run the starter code cells.
+If you see "Hello world!!!" output and don't get errors, this indicates that the Matlab installation and the link with Jupyter were both successful.

 ### Install R